Mainscream

 Mainscream is the second studio album by Serbian hard rock band Cactus Jack, released in 2005.

-With Mainscream Cactus Jack made a slight shift from their traditional hard rock style towards more melodic hard rock sound.
+With Mainscream Cactus Jack made a slight shift from their traditional hard rock style towards a more melodic hard rock sound.
 The lyrics for the song "Glumica" ("Actress") were written by singer Bebi Dol.
 The album cover was designed by the band's old associate Dragoljub "Paja" Bogdanović, who would in 2015 become the band's frontman.

 Track listing

 All songs written by Stevan Birak and Vladimir Jezidimirović except where noted.